Symphony No. 8 (Schubert)

 It has been theorized by some musicologists, including Brian Newbould, that Schubert may have sketched a finale that instead became the big B minor entr'acte from his incidental music to Rosamunde, but all evidence for this is circumstantial.
 One possible reason for Schubert's leaving the symphony incomplete is the predominance of the same meter (triple meter).
 The first movement is in 3/4, the second in 3/8 and the third (an incomplete scherzo) again in 3/4.
 Three consecutive movements in basically the same meter rarely occur in classical symphonies, sonatas, or chamber works.

-Schubert's Eighth Symphony is sometimes called the first Romantic symphony due to its emphasis on the lyrical impulse within the dramatic structure of Classical sonata form.
-Furthermore, its orchestration is not solely tailored for functionality, but specific combinations of instrumental timbre that are prophetic of the later Romantic movement, with astonishing vertical spacing occurring for example at the beginning of the development.
+Schubert's Eighth Symphony is sometimes called the first Romantic symphony (an attribution also given to Beethoven's Eroica Symphony which premiered 17 years earlier), due to its emphasis on the lyrical impulse within the dramatic structure of Classical sonata form.
+Furthermore, its orchestration is not solely tailored for functionality, but specific combinations of instrumental timbre that are prophetic of the later Romantic movement, with wide vertical spacing occurring for example at the beginning of the development.

 To this day, musicologists still disagree as to why Schubert failed to complete the symphony.
 Some have speculated that he stopped work in the middle of the scherzo in the fall of 1822 because he associated it with his initial outbreak of syphilis—or that he was distracted by the inspiration for his Wanderer Fantasy for solo piano, which occupied his time and energy immediately afterward.
 It could have been a combination of both factors.